 Q. What are the restrictions on gatherings?
 How does that apply to my business operations?

-A. Gatherings of more than 10 people are prohibited.15 In addition, the province has released a “Guidance for Gatherings” document which stipulates that under Alert Level 4, gatherings of 10 or less people will be permitted at funerals, burials, weddings, and essential workplace activities such as certification or training16 as long as physical distancing requirements are maintained.
-For businesses that were not specifically ordered to be closed, the “gathering” restriction has not applied to the workplace; however, businesses are required to ensure physical distancing guidelines and cleaning protocols are complied with.
+A. Gatherings of more than 20 people are prohibited.9 For businesses that were not specifically ordered to be closed, the “gathering” restriction has not applied to the workplace; however, businesses are required to ensure physical distancing guidelines and cleaning protocols are complied with.
 It is recommended that employers permit employees to work from home where possible.

 Q. Can I or my employees travel for business?

 A. While non-essential travel is discouraged, it is possible to travel out of the province for business.
 However, any traveler will have to comply with the travel restrictions in place at the destination of travel, which could include requirements to self-isolate; you are strongly advised to fully review any such requirements before contemplating such travel.
 Upon a return to the province from any destination outside the province, you will be required: